-In Simon's hands the results are horrific and brutal, yet beautiful and exhilirating.
+In Simon's hands the results are horrific and brutal, yet beautiful and exhilarating.
 The brutality is largely in the hands of the frightened humans who find pleasure in overcoming their fear, even if that means torturing and butchering a fellow human that is clearly alive and feeling.
-The beauty and exhiliration is in those stolen moments, like all beauty, wherever we may find it.
+The beauty and exhilaration is in those stolen moments, like all beauty, wherever we may find it.

-Simon's allegory is every bit of Mary Shelly's, with layers of mystery and unexpected turns and, like the technology they both envisoned, Simon breathes new life into an old tale.
+Simon's allegory is every bit of Mary Shelly's, with layers of mystery and unexpected turns and, like the technology they both envisioned, Simon breathes new life into an old tale.